vinceskahan/weewx-getting-started/README.md

 ### Uploading Your Data To Internet Sites

 Many users choose to upload their data periodically to commonly used Internet sites such as Weather Underground.
-This is enabled by hand-editing weewx.conf and setting the required parameters in that site's section therein, setting enable=true, and restarting weewx.
+This is enabled by hand-editing weewx.conf and setting the required parameters in that site's section therein, setting 'enable=true', and restarting weewx.

 Uploaders for a half-dozen well-known sites are included in WeeWX core, with several dozen more that can be added.
 See the Wiki for many user-provided uploaders and links to each item's installation and configuration steps.